LilSadPanda/PluginBuilders/README.md

 - **License:** [MIT](https://opensource.org/licenses/MIT)
 - **Notes:**
   Maven-based storage expansion utilities maintained by HSGamer.
+  Requires Java 21+ to compile because of the CoinsEngine dependency.
   Always review the upstream repository for the latest license terms.

 ---